-2. Alternatively, after launching the app, right-click on it via the taskbar.
+2. After launching the app, right-click on it via the taskbar.

 3. Select “Pin to taskbar” from the options.

-4. To unpin it, right-click the app via the taskbar, then select “Unpin from taskbar.”
+4. To unpin it, right-click the app via the taskbar, then select “Unpin from the taskbar.”

 How do I hide buttons on the taskbar?